mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 What happens when I don't read the tea leaves.

 Today was a no go with a headache so bad that I was bordering on vomiting.
-4 Advil over the course of the day and the headache began to get better by dinner time.
+4 Advil over the course of the day and the headache only began to get better by dinner time.

 <!---->